Skip to content

 If your website uses cookies or other tracking tools, it’s important to be honest.

 Explain how cookies are used to track what users do, make the website work better, or show personalized ads.
+Give users a choice to say no to cookies that aren’t necessary if they want to.

 In this section, you should also mention if any other third-party tools are used for analytics or tracking such as Google Analytics, and explain how those services collect and use their data.